 For many of us, offering direct support to refugees is the most satisfying part of our work.
 Although there are fewer refugees being admitted to the U.S. this year, there are also many refugees and asylees that have already been resettled in the U.S. that can benefit from occasional support.
-To respond to this, Westchester Refugee Initiative has launched its debut program, Helping Hands for Refugees.
+To respond to this, Westchester Refugee Initiative launched the Helping Hands program.

-Helping Hands will give individuals, families, and organizations the opportunity for meaningful interaction with a refugee family in need.
+Helping Hands gives individuals, families, and organizations the opportunity for meaningful interaction with a refugee family in need.
 Assistance might range from a clothing drive, the collection of toiletries, or the donation of gift cards for gas or diapers, to assistance with medical appointments, language classes, job training, job searches, or even a housing search.
-Helping Hands will discern need, small or large, and tap into a robust volunteer database to provide solutions.
+Helping Hands discerns need, small or large, and tap into a robust volunteer database to provide solutions.